Planning begins early!

 -

-Help families understand “fit” as well as help students and families understand the
+Help families understand “fit” as well as the college admissions landscape, particularly for highly selective colleges.

 College Application Process